Aditipal/addressbook/README.md

-Modifd on 9th Feb after jenkins integration

-Modified redme for DevOPS demo
+Modified by Aditi for Jenkins test purpose

 ********************************